 Consider which commands are functionally related and should be placed close to each other.
 Make sure you place commands consistently whenever possible.
 Also, create command sets to manage the number of commands that appear on the app bar, and consider creating command menus for command sets wherever possible.
 For example, in a notes app, arranging notes alphabetically or by date could each be accomplished by a single command by using a command menu.
 Command menus help to organize and greatly reduce the number of commands on the app bar, as shown here.
 In the first image, each New command is a separate command on the app bar.
 In the second image, all the New commands are grouped in a menu on the single New command.

 Make sure that settings are displayed in the Settings contract and not in the app bar.
 This lets users configure your app via common mechanisms that they are already familiar with.

-Both the app bar and navigation bar can host buttons and menus.
+Both app bars can host buttons and menus.
 If you have many related commands that are all contextually relevant at the same time, it makes sense to place them in a menu that is opened from the bar.
-The app bar and navigation bar are not limited to buttons and menus — both allow you to create your own unique controls.
-If you do so, think about how a touch, mouse, and keyboard users can best interact with the new controls you create.
+The app bars are not limited to buttons and menus — both allow you to create your own unique controls.
+If you do so, think about how touch, mouse, and keyboard users can best interact with the new controls you create.